bitovi/academy/src/react/8-optimizaton-hooks.md

 @highlight 2,3,only
 @codepen react

-This could get quite expensive for a large object, even the parsing could make a difference, so we memoize the whole value, only recalculating on `bigJSONBlob` changes
+This could get quite expensive for a large object, even the parsing could make a difference, so we memoize the whole value, only recalculating on `bigJSONBlob` changes.
+It uses `===` to detect changes and not a deep object comparison.

 ```jsx
 function Hello({ bigJSONBlob }) {